lukau2357/gat-pytorch/README.md

                         Specify checkpointing period.
 ```

+When specyfing number of features for the last layer, it is important to take the properties of the dataset into consideration.
+For instance, CORA embeddings should be 7-dimensional, because they are used as logits for 7-class classification problem.
+Likewise, PPI embeddings should be 121-dimensional, because it is a 121 multi-label classification problem.
+Concatenation is used to aggregate attention results in all but the last layer, in which mean reduction is used, as specified by the authors of the paper.

 ## Cora visualization
 Once a GAT is trained on CORA, you can visualize node embeddings with **visualization_cora.py**:
 ```